Home » Features » A List of Current Aldi Private Label House Brands

 Little Journey: Aldi’s baby products line.
 We’ve tried the wipes and they work.
 We also had a guest poster review the diapers, and he liked those, too.

-Lunch Buddies: small cups of stuff, like applesauce cups, as well as fruit snacks.
+Lunch Buddies: small cups of stuff, like applesauce cups and crustless PB&J, as well as fruit snacks.

 Mama Cozzi’s: primarily pizza.
-Aldi keeps both frozen and take-and-bake varieties and often tosses in more exotic things in its Special Buy section.
-Some pizzas, like the Special Buy stuffed crust pizzas, are excellent, while others are more average.
+Aldi keeps both frozen and take-and-bake varieties and often tosses in more exotic things in its Aldi Find section.
+Some pizzas, like the stuffed crust pizzas, are good, while others are more average.
 We’re not huge fans of the Totino’s-style party pizzas.

 Medion: this company is owned by Chinese conglomerate Lenovo, although it operates exclusively under Aldi.
-It sells some home electronics products, including computers, tablets, and monitors.
+It sells some home electronics products, including soundbars, gaming kits, wireless keyboards, computers, tablets, and monitors.
 From what I can tell, some of the products are better than others.
 Aldi used to sell computers under the Medion label, but in recent years it has scaled back more toward smaller electronic products and accessories.

 Nature’s Nectar: the Aldi brand encompassing many of its juices, lemonades, and fruit drinks.
 I’m a big fan of the brand’s orange and grape juices.

-Never Any!: a collection of meats—including chicken, sausage, ham, and turkey—made without hormones, antibiotics, or animal by-products.
+Never Any!: a collection of meats—including chicken, sausage, ham, bacon, lamb, and turkey—that are often uncured and made without hormones, antibiotics, or animal by-products.

-Park Street Deli: formerly known as Little Salad Bar, these are mostly things you’d associate with deli sides, like potato salad, chicken salad, and garden salsas.
-Some of it is Regular Buy, while other options like dips are Special Buys.
+Park Street Deli: these are mostly things you’d associate with refrigerated deli sides, like chicken salad, mashed potatoes, bean salads, dips, soups, or pickles.
+This line also includes ready-to-heat refrigerated entrees like steak tips, burnt ends, or carnitas.
+Some of it is Regular Buy, while other options are Aldi Finds.
 Good stuff, generally.

 Peanut Delight: peanut butter.
 It comes in smooth and crunchy varieties in different-sized containers.